kalvinter/jobscraper/README.md

 - **Python 3.6+**

-- **Download the required webdriver-exe-File for your browser.** The project requires a matching webdriver.exe-file.
-The project is currently tested for Chrome Version 73.
+- **Download the required webdriver-file for your browser.**
-If you use Google Chrome, look up your Chrome-Browser's version by clicking on 'help' in a Chrome-Window.
-Then click on 'about Google Chrome'.
-There you should see your browser's version.
-After that download the matching webdriver.exe-File from the [official source from Google](http://chromedriver.chromium.org/downloads).
-Copy the webdriver-file in the project's root directory (where main.py-file is located).
-Lastly, compare the file name to the name provided in the config.json-File under the key "DRIVER_EXE_NAME".
-If your driver-file is named differently update the file-name in config.json so that it matches the name of your exe-file.
+  - **Google Chrome**: Tested for Chrome version 73.
+Download the chromedriver-file matching to your Chrome version from the [official Google source](http://chromedriver.chromium.org/downloads).
+  - **Firefox**: Tested for version 66 and geckodriver version 0.24.0.
+Download the latest geckodriver release from [the geckodriver github-page](https://github.com/mozilla/geckodriver/releases).
+- **Copy the webdriver-file in the folder "webdriver"**.
+Don't change the webdriver-file's name!
+- **Update the webdriver name in config.json**: Update the value for the key "DRIVER_EXE_NAME" in config.json to match your downloaded webdriver's name.

 ```
-	"DRIVER_EXE_NAME": "mydriver.exe",
+	"DRIVER_EXE_NAME": "chromedriver.exe",
 ```

 ### Installation